 - Super 1 Foods in Post Falls, Idaho

 Stores to our North typically get their deliveries on Tuesdays and Saturdays, while stores to our South get their deliveries on Mondays and Thursdays.

 WHAT THE COWS EAT

-Grain: We feed approximately 12 pounds per cow per day of certified organic, GMO free grain from Big Sky Organic Feed in eastern Montana (a division of Montana Flour).
-The blend we get is corn, soy, and canola free.
+Grain: The cows eat approximately 6 to 8 pounds per cow per day of certified organic grain from Big Sky Organic Feed in eastern Montana (a division of Montana Flour).
+This blend is corn, soy, and canola free.
 The primary ingredients are barley, lentils, and peas.